FranciscoMoretti/site/content/blog/use-a-lite-youtube-embedded-player-in-nextjs.md

 ## Using a Youtube Embedded Player in a Next.js application

 I needed a way to play videos locally in a page where I post notes I take from conference talks.
-This is [an example](https://franciscomoretti.com/talk/bFSnXNIsK4A) of one of those pages.

 The screenshot shows a video player at the top of a post page.